 5. When a sexual urge grows, redirect your thoughts and take steps to dampen the urgency of the desire.
 Do some exercises, take a walk, or take a cold shower—cooling the body can literally cool sexual urges.

 6. Avoid all forms of unnecessary sexual stimulation.
-Men should remember that their desire is stimulated by what the eye sees, so it’s important to avoid any movie, TV, or other visual medium that shows nakedness or sexual activity.
-Be ruthless about this.
+Men should remember that their desire is usually stimulated by what the eye sees, so it’s important to avoid any movie, TV, or other visual medium that shows nakedness or sexual activity.
+Women are often stimulated by emotion or relationship, but can also be impacted by sight.
+Both genders should be ruthless about this—what they watch, read, and think.

 7. Follow Jesus’ advice and don’t look at any person lustfully (Matthew 5:28).
 Follow Job’s example: “I made a covenant with my eyes not to look lustfully at a young woman” (Job 31:1).
 Train your mind, your thoughts, your imagination, and your eyes to be chaste as you consider how God might use you constructively in every person’s life.